Universitas-Muhmammadiyah-Makassar/qiblah-graphql/README.md

-# Solar Position and Qibla Direction API
+# Qiblah GraphQL - FastAPI with Uvicorn and PM2

-This project is a GraphQL API built using [Strawberry](https://strawberry.rocks/), [FastAPI](https://fastapi.tiangolo.com/), and [PyEphem](https://rhodesmill.org/pyephem/).
-The API calculates solar positions, shadow directions, the distance to the Kaaba, and Qibla direction based on input coordinates and observation time.
+This project is a FastAPI application running with Uvicorn and managed by PM2 for process management.
+The application provides a GraphQL API built using Strawberry, with calculations related to solar positions and Qibla direction.

 ## Features

-- Calculate solar declination, hour angle, solar elevation, and azimuth.
-- Calculate shadow azimuth.
-- Compute the distance to the Kaaba using Vincenty distance.
-- Convert and return coordinates in DMS (degrees, minutes, seconds) format.
-- Return local time, UTC time, and timezone offset based on the observation coordinates.

-## Technologies

-- **GraphQL**: Query API via GraphQL queries.
-- **Strawberry**: A Python library for building GraphQL APIs.
-- **FastAPI**: A modern, fast web framework for building APIs.
-- **Ephem**: A library for performing high-precision astronomy calculations.
-- **Geopy**: Used for calculating geodesic distances.
+- FastAPI app with a GraphQL API using Strawberry.
+- Solar position and Qibla direction calculations.
+- Uvicorn server with live reloading for development.
+- Deployed and managed with PM2 for clustering, auto-restarts, and background execution.
+- Custom bash script to start Uvicorn with specific host and port options.
+- Environment variables managed using `.env` files.

 ## Setup